taste-technologists/taste-technologists.github.io/index.md

 ## User Guide

 This section provides a walkthrough of the Taste Technologists user interface and its capabilities.
+The deployed application can be viewed [here](http://147.182.204.39).

 ### Landing Page